MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/3d-modeling.md

 ## Learning Resources

 The best place to start looking for tutorials, videos, and other  learning resources is on the Web site of your chosen tool.
-Large streaming video sites like Youtube have many tutorials about 3D modeling, but since anyone can post a video, the quality can vary widely.
-Some tools have dedicated Youtube channels--two examples are [Blender](https://www.youtube.com/user/BlenderFoundation) and [Maya](https://www.youtube.com/c/MayaHowTos).
+Large streaming video sites like YouTube have many tutorials about 3D modeling, but since anyone can post a video, the quality can vary widely.
+Some tools have dedicated YouTube channels--two examples are [Blender](https://www.youtube.com/user/BlenderFoundation) and [Maya](https://www.youtube.com/c/MayaHowTos).

 Another free, worthwhile resource may be your local public library.
-Many libraries offer streaming eLearning videos on their Web sites, and there tend to be many computer topics from high-quality sources.
+Many libraries offer streaming eLearning videos on their Web sites, and there tend to be many computer articles from high-quality sources.
 For example, the San Francisco public library offers [videos from LinkedIn Learning](https://www.linkedin.com/learning-login/go/sfpl).

 If you’re willing to pay, here are some of the more popular video tutorial sites: